-Thanksgiving is coming – my favorite holiday of the year.
-In anticipation of this joyous food-based holiday, I’ve begun making these Thanksgiving-leftover-esque sandwiches.
+Sadly, Thanksgiving is over.
+The #1 foodie holiday came and went in a flash.
+But thankfully, these ingredients are still plentiful at the store!
 I went through several iterations of this recipe, finally settling on the one you see here.
-Deli turkey breast just doesn’t cut it – it’s watery, slimy and lacks in flavor and texture.
-Solution: go to Costco and get the “kettle fried turkey breast” in the refrigerated section.
-Despite it’s name there is no added fat and it’s solid meat (no bones, no fat) that tastes just like a roasted Thanksgiving turkey.
-Disregard the directions on the label, just cut open the package, dry it and slice for consumption.
+Deli turkey breast just doesn’t cut it – it’s watery, slimy and lacks flavor and texture.
+If you don’t have any leftover turkey, go to Costco and get the “kettle fried turkey breast” in the refrigerated section.
+Despite the name it’s not actually fried, it’s simply a cooked turkey breast without the bones or skin.
+Disregard the directions on the label, just cut open the package, pat it dry and slice it.
 The other key ingredient to this sandwich is cranberry sauce.
 I tried using dried cranberries but they didn’t add much to the experience and often just fell-off the sandwich.
-Solution: get canned whole-berry cranberry sauce, store brand if possible.
-Yes, the sweetener is high-fructose corn syrup but check this out: 1 serving (70g) of whole-berry cranberry sauce has 22g sugar while 1 serving (40g) of dried cranberries or “craisins” has 26g sugar!
-The cranberry sauce has 4g less sugar in a serving that is 75% larger!
-Besides, cranberry sauce makes this sandwich twice as delicious and addicting.
+Also, homemade cranberry chutney is the only way to go, but if you must, opt for the whole-berry cranberry sauce in a can.
 There’s one other ingredient here that brings the whole thing together, read on for details.

 4-6 slices roasted turkey breast